 Zoe grew up homeschooled on her family farm in rural Illinois, attended Not Back To School Camp five times (once as staff), and recently graduated from Regis University with majors in Neuroscience and Psychology and a minor in Music.
 In her adventures she has founded a biannual benefit concert, traveled and studied abroad in South America, worked as a teaching assistant and writing mentor, authored a digital storytelling thesis on how technology affects romantic relationships, worked in research science labs, and mentored teens with eating disorders.

 Zoe is an avid skier, pianist, cook, writer, trail runner, partner dancer, listener, reader, traveler, questioner, chocoholic, hugger, and learner.
 She believes in the power of storytelling and movement to connect and to heal, and she has aspirations of becoming a mental health counselor and working with teens and with individuals who have eating disorders and/or post-traumatic stress disorder.

 Ingmar loves to study the seemingly superficial.
 As an unschooler who’s lived in half a dozen places, his interests include language (especially dialect and sociolect), clothing, and food—because each tells so much about local culture.
 His first time flying alone, Ingmar brought his teddy bear.
 He still enjoys the life of an independent traveler, but his needs and skills have changed since he was five.
-Ingmar is certified in CPR, Wilderness First Aid, and before too long, Wilderness First Responder; he’s ready to help others with whatever craziness the world has to throw at us.
+Certified in CPR and Wilderness First Responder, Ingmar is ready to help others with whatever craziness the world has to throw at us.

 Kina is a grown unschooler from Portland, Oregon, now in her junior year at the Evergreen State College.
 She went to Not Back To School Camp from 2009-13 and served as junior staff in 2014.